 Many defective products cases involve medical devices that malfunction, do not work as intended, or can cause serious or even deadly side effects.
 Often, the device being scrutinized did not pass through the Food and Drug Administration’s formal approval process, but was permitted to be sold on the grounds that it was “substantially similar” to an approved device that was already on the market.

-Experienced Texas medical device injury lawyers frequently talk to clients who were injured by devices like the following:
+Experienced defective medical device lawyers frequently talk to clients who were injured by devices like the following:

 • Defibrillators and stents – These items are used to treat potentially fatal heart conditions.
 Defibrillators are small electronic devices that are implanted in the heart itself to help maintain normal heart rhythm.
 Stents are small tubes inserted into the arteries, including those that surround the heart, to prevent or treat blockages.
 When a device used to treat a heart condition is defective, the results can be fatal.